noaione/yuusha-shoukan-ln/sources/v04/chapter5.md

 Without denying the words Sechs told her, Kuromueina smiled like a young girl.

-[Is that.... a necklace?
+[Is that... a necklace?
 It’s unusual for Kuromu-sama to wear an accessory.]

 [Unnn.
 Well, I really like it...
 What do you think?
 Does it suit me?]